harshkotkar5557/profit-lossofstock/README.md

 # profit-lossofstock

-Simple application to calculate profit or loss and percentage of Stocks you purchased Take three input :
+Simple application to calculate profit or loss and percentage of Stocks you purchased.

+Take three input :
 1. Buy Prize
 2. Quantitiy